volterraedge/terraform-provider-volterra/docs/resources/volterra_securemesh_site_v2.md

 tenant - (Optional) then tenant will hold the referred object's(e.g. route's) tenant.
 (String).

+### Resource Group Choice Vnet Resource Group

+Use the same Resource Group as the Vnet.

 ### Router Dns Config

 Dns information that needs to added in the RouterAdvetisement.